How to Find a Septic Tank and Manhole Cover

 Find Septic Tank Lid Cover

-Often people e-mail me to ask me where they can find the septic tank cover for a septic tank, the manhole or the septic tank itself.
+Often people e-mail me to ask me where they can find the septic tank cover for a septic tank, the manhole or how to find a septic tank itself.
 To which the answer is always: "I don't know".
 In this Plumbing How To we will show you that a septic tank and septic covers are never located in the same place, making the septic tank lid hard to find, even for the experts.

 Check your building plans they often show you how to locate a septic tank.